PhD MSc BSc ARSM

 Improving our understanding of the measurement and treatment of infant pain.

-Dr Rebeccah Slater is a Wellcome Trust Career Development Fellow and Associate Professor of Paediatric Neuroimaging at the University of Oxford.
-She is Fellow of Green Templeton College and Lecturer in Biomedical Science at Lady Margaret Hall.
+Dr Rebeccah Slater is a Wellcome Trust Career Development Fellow, Associate Professor of Paediatric Neuroimaging at the University of Oxford and a Fellow of Green Templeton College.

-Dr Slater studied Physics (BSc) at Imperial College and Neuroscience (MSc) at UCL and was awarded a PhD in 2007, where she made the first observations that the newborn infant brain is functionally activated by noxious stimuli.
+Dr Slater studied Physics (BSc) at Imperial College and Neuroscience (MSc) at UCL and was awarded a PhD in 2007, where she made the first observations that noxious-evoked brain activity could be recorded in the newborn infant brain.

-Dr Slater now leads The Paediatric and Infant Pain & Anaesthesia (PiPA) group, which is focused on understanding the development of human pain processing.
+Dr Slater now leads The Paediatric and Infant Pain & Anaesthesia (PiPA) group, which is focused on understanding the development of human pain.
 She is interested in the critical newborn period when infants are first exposed to tissue injury and begin to process and experience pain.
-Her group uses a range of non-invasive brain imaging tools, including EEG and fMRI, to explore the development of pain in the human nervous system.
+Her group uses a range of non-invasive brain imaging tools, including EEG and fMRI, to explore the development and treatment of pain in the human nervous system.

 Dr Slater, an Affiliate Member of the London Pain Consortium, continues her research at the John Radcliffe Children’s Hospital and the Oxford Centre for Functional MRI of the Brain (FMRIB) to improve our understanding of the measurement and treatment of infant pain.